OPTOMETRY : EYE EXAM BOOKING + RECALL SYSTEM

 This is the annualized value that leaks when better optometry patients hit hold time, benefits friction, or weak continuity before the clinic secures the next step.

-The Villain: The Front Desk Is The System Myth
+The Risk: A Busy Front Desk Cannot Be The Whole System

 Our front desk will sort it out as it comes in.
 Cost: the mixed queue decides which better patient gets delayed before anyone can save them.